kwheelan/NCAR-Downscaling/readMe.txt

 Katrina Wheelan, August 2019

 This is a repository with the scripts from the 2019 summer SIParCS project on statistical downscaling using machine learning.
-The three models (linear, random forest, and convolutional neural network) each have precipitation predictions as well as the scripts and data used to train the models.
+The three models (linear, random forest, and convolutional neural network) each have the scripts used to train the models and make predictions.
 All models are training/evaluated using WRF initialized with Era-Interim and Maurer observed precipitation data from 1980-2010.

 Folders in this repository: